 Nondisclosure of Certain Personal Information

-The Department of Personnel may request you to provide certain personal/private information in order to process your application or resume for employment purposes.
-The information is used only for the purposes stated on the web site pages where such information is requested.
-You may choose not to provide this information through our on-line forms.
-If you choose not to provide personal information on-line, but still wish to be considered for employment purposes, you will need to provide the pertinent information in person, by email, or by conventional mail.
+The Department of Enterprise Services may request you to provide certain personal/private information in order to process your application or resume for employment purposes.
+The information is used only for the purposes stated on the website pages where such information is requested.
+You may choose not to provide this information through our online forms.
+If you choose not to provide personal information online, but still wish to be considered for employment purposes, you will need to provide the pertinent information in person, by email, or by conventional mail.

-The following laws may prevent the Department of Personnel from disclosing the personal/private information about you except as necessary to process your application or resume for employment purposes:
+The following laws may prevent the Department of Enterprise Services from disclosing the personal/private information about you except as necessary to process your application or resume for employment purposes:

 (a) The residential address and residential telephone number of employees of a public agency that are held by the agency in personnel records, employment or volunteer rosters, or mailing lists of employees.
 RCW 42.56.250(3)